flyway/flyway-play/website/source/play-flyway/index.html.markdown

 ![screenshot](images/screenshot1.png)

 For existing schema, Flyway has a option called 'initOnMigrate'.
-This option is enabled when `-Ddb.${dbName}.migration`.initOnMigrate=true.
+This option is enabled when `-Ddb.${dbName}.migration.initOnMigrate=true`.
 For example,
 ```
 $ play -Ddb.default.migration.initOnMigrate=true